Where is the Prado Museum & How to Get

 From Retiro Park (about 5 minutes): This is the most relaxed approach.
 Exit the park through the gates on Calle de Felipe IV and you’re almost immediately at the museum’s eastern side, near the Casón del Buen Retiro and the Jerónimos entrance.
 It’s quiet, green, and free from heavy traffic.
 Perfect if you want a calm arrival.

-How to Arrive to the Prado Museum by Taxi?
+How to arrive to the Prado Museum by Taxi?

 Taxis are widely available in Madrid.
 You can find one at a taxi stop or book one online.
 There are plenty available on the street, too, which can be halted to get to the destination.